When families plan a trip to Kyushu, they often picture serene hot springs or bustling city shopping. But Oita has a wilder side.

 Admission Discounts

-- Credit Cards: If you are a member of certain Japanese auto clubs (JAF) or have specific credit cards, show them at the ticket booth to check for discounts.
+- Credit Cards: Members of certain Japanese auto clubs (JAF) or specific card holders can show them at the booth to check for discounts.

 - Convenience Stores: Before heading up the mountain, stop at a Lawson or 7-Eleven.
-Their ticket terminals (even with limited English) often sell advanced tickets at a slightly reduced rate compared to the gate price.
+Their ticket terminals often sell advance tickets slightly cheaper than the gate price.

-- Online: Check Klook or other travel activity sites, though availability fluctuates.
+- Online: Check Klook or other activity sites, though availability fluctuates.

 Practical Tips for Parents

-- Weather Matters: The park is in the highlands.
-It can be significantly cooler than Beppu city center.
+- Weather Matters: The park is in the highlands and can be noticeably cooler than Beppu city.
 Bring layers, even in late spring or early autumn.
-If it rains, the Jungle Bus still runs (it has a roof and plastic flaps), but the Contact Zone becomes difficult to enjoy.
+If it rains, the Jungle Bus still runs (it has a roof and plastic flaps), but the Contact Zone is harder to enjoy.

-- Food: There are restaurants on-site serving curry (often shaped like animals!) and burgers.
-However, on busy weekends, lines can be long.
-We recommend packing a bento or snacks if you have hungry toddlers.
+- Food: On-site restaurants serve curry (often shaped like animals!) and burgers.
+Lines can be long on busy weekends, so pack a bento or snacks for hungry toddlers.

-- Strollers: You can use strollers in the Contact Zone, but you must park them in designated areas before boarding the Jungle Bus.
+- Strollers: Strollers are fine in the Contact Zone, but you must park them in designated areas before boarding the Jungle Bus.

-- Toilets: There are plenty of restrooms and a nursing room in the main complex area near the entrance/exit of the Jungle Bus station.
+- Toilets: Plenty of restrooms and a nursing room sit in the main complex near the Jungle Bus station.

-- Timing: Plan for a stay of about 3 to 4 hours.
-This covers the 50-minute bus ride, lunch, and time in the petting zones.
+- Timing: Plan a stay of about 3 to 4 hours.
+This covers the bus ride, lunch, and the petting zones.

 Combining the Trip

-If you are starting your journey from the main hub of Kyushu, make sure you are prepared for the initial leg of the trip by reading Fukuoka with Kids: The Ultimate Travel Guide (Food, Transport, Tips).
+Starting from the main hub of Kyushu?
+Prepare for the first leg by reading Fukuoka with Kids: The Ultimate Travel Guide (Food, Transport, Tips).

 Final Thoughts